What is Tax Concept in India: Types of Taxes

 Indirect taxes are levied on goods and services at the point of consumption.
 These taxes are not directly paid by individuals or businesses, but the burden is passed on to consumers through the pricing of goods and services.
 Some common examples of indirect taxes include goods and services tax (GST), value added tax (VAT), customs duty, excise duty, and others.

-Direct tax vs. indirect tax
+Difference between direct tax and indirect tax

 Criteria